High Quality QCD Axion at Gravitational Wave Observatories

-Very interestingly, we find that a significant fraction of these GW-observable regions also predicts to a detectable nEDM in the near future~\cite{Abel:2018yeo, Ahmed:2019dhe}, i.e. $\Delta\theta\gtrsim 10^{-12}$ (above the dotted gray contour).
+Very interestingly, we find that a significant fraction of these GW-observable regions also predicts a detectable nEDM (and/or pEDM) in the near future~\cite{Abel:2018yeo, Ahmed:2019dhe, Omarov:2020kws}, i.e. $\Delta\theta\gtrsim 10^{-12}$ ($\Delta\theta\gtrsim 10^{-14}$) (above the dot-dashed and dotted gray contours respectively).
 Motivated by the exciting possibility of a combined heavy axion discovery via nEDM experiments and GW observatories, we fix $\Delta\theta=8\cdot 10^{-13}$ and broaden our analysis to different values of $\Lambda_{\text{H}}$ in Fig.~\ref{fig:FixedTheta}.
-We find that any $\Lambda_{\text{H}}\gtrsim 10^6~\text{GeV}$ leads to a GW signal which is in the foreseen reach of future ground (design LIGO-Virgo-KAGRA, ET, CE) and space based interferometers (LISA~\cite{2017arXiv170200786A, Baker:2019nia}, DECIGO~\cite{Yagi:2011wg, Isoyama:2018rjb}).
+We find that any $\Lambda_{\text{H}}\gtrsim 10^6~\text{GeV}$ leads to a GW signal in the foreseen reach of future ground (design LVK, ET, CE) and space based interferometers (LISA~\cite{2017arXiv170200786A, Baker:2019nia}, DECIGO~\cite{Yagi:2011wg, Isoyama:2018rjb}).
 The lower right corner in the figure is strongly constrained by the slow decay of axion quanta and a phase of matter domination which spoils BBN.
-As in Fig.~\ref{fig:FixedLambda}, the change of slope in the GW contours is due to an intermediate phase of matter domination, which occurs in the lower right part of the figure.
+As in Fig.~\ref{fig:FixedLambda}, the change of slope in the GW contours is due to an intermediate phase of matter domination, in the lower right part of the figure.